-But some people will have a more severe reaction.
-This can range from generalised painful swelling of a whole limb (arm or leg) for a week or more, to a reaction affecting the whole body causing restriction of breathing and even death.
+But some people will have a more severe allergic reaction.
+This can range from generalised painful swelling of a whole limb (arm or leg) for a week or more, to an anaphylactic reaction affecting the whole body.
+Severe bee sting allergy can cause a rash over the body, swelling of the throat or tongue, restriction of breathing, diarrhoea, vomiting, a serious drop in blood pressure and even death.

 It is possible for those who react badly to be de-sensitised to bee stings.
-Small amounts of purified venom are given at regular intervals over several months or years.
+Small amounts of purified venom are given at regular intervals over 3-5 years.
 This will have a 90 per cent chance of reducing the risks of a life-threatening reaction in those at risk.

 People at risk of severe allergic reactions to bee stings should wear medical identification jewellery, and carry an EpiPen.

 - Seek help immediately by dialling 000 if you are having a serious reaction, feel unwell, or are dizzy or vomiting.

 - Seek help immediately by dialling 000 if you have been stung by multiple bees.